Liabus/drive/README.md

 - Better persist options (replaced with mode?).
 - Figure out the difference between self and parent relative keywords.
 I think self makes sense in the context of per-animation timelines.
 Parent makes sense for child elements.
 - Before/After styles.
 Enable a "prepare" mode which will put elements in the style they would be at in the beginning of their timeline when drive starts.
+- Enable option pass in an element that the scroll events will be captured for, and where the scrollbar will go.
+This is to allow multiple drive instances, as well as specifying the document.body for mouse wheel is (which is what IDEO does).
+- Apply position: relative to the parent.
+- Event system to listen to when things happen (scroll, render, etc.).
+This is a better approach than passing in functions.